icopy-site/awesome/docs/awesome/awesome-claude-code.md

 - [claude-code.el](https://github.com/stevemolitor/claude-code.el) by [stevemolitor](https://github.com/stevemolitor) - An Emacs interface for Claude Code CLI.
 - [claude-code.nvim](https://github.com/greggh/claude-code.nvim) by [greggh](https://github.com/greggh) - A seamless integration between Claude Code AI assistant and Neovim.
 - [Claudix - Claude Code for VSCode](https://github.com/Haleclipse/Claudix) by [Haleclipse](https://github.com/Haleclipse) - A VSCode extension that brings Claude Code directly into your editor with interactive chat interface, session management, intelligent file operations, terminal execution, and real-time streaming responses.
 Built with Vue 3, TypeScript.
+- [Clawd on Desk](https://github.com/rullerzhou-afk/clawd-on-desk) by [Ruller_Lulu](https://github.com/rullerzhou-afk) - A desktop pet that reacts to your Claude Code sessions in real-time — thinking, typing, juggling, sleeping, and more.
+Yep.
+It's undeniably endearing.
+And at the end of the day, isn't that what Claude Code is all about?

 ### Usage Monitors